johncarl81/transfuse/getting_started.md

 {% endhighlight %}

 Although syntactically different than the standard Android Activity, this should seem familiar to the seasoned Android developer.
-With Transfuse the properties previously defined in the AndroidManifest.xml file are now defined and associated directly with the Activity code.
-This follows the DRY principle, keeping your Activity definition in one place instead of split between your class files and xml resources.
-Also notice that you are no longer required to extend Activity (or one of its extension classes) and define the typical boilerplate.
-Transfuse allows you to develop your Android components in a POJO way, unrestricted by the extension-based API of Android.
+With Transfuse, the properties previously defined in the AndroidManifest.xml file are now defined and associated directly with the Activity code.
+This follows the DRY principle, keeping the Activity definition in one place instead of split between  class files and xml resources.
+There is no longer a requirement to extend Activity (or one of its extension classes) and define the typical boilerplate.
+Transfuse allows development of Android components in a POJO way, unrestricted by the extension-based API of Android.

 #### Build and Deploy

-Transfuse requires a full build to generate the necessary class files and resources, so it is recommended to use Maven or Ant to cleanly build your project each time you want to deploy your application.
+Transfuse requires a full build to generate the necessary class files and resources.
+Use Maven or Ant to cleanly build projects each time to deploy applications.

 {% highlight bash %}